 | 4

 CRIntroduces the process of planning and executing underground utility services on various types of construction projects.
-The use of heavy equipment safely such as backhoe, mini excavator, directional drills, vac system and other specialized equipment.
-Students will perform excavation next to live networks.
-Students will complete HDD & Vac system online learning certification.
+The use of heavy equipment such as bulldozers, directional drills, excavators, tractor loader backhoe and other specialized equipment.